tangkenyi2001/Calculator/README.md

 # Calculator
 A simple calculator built with React.js for the frontend and Node.js (Express) for the backend.
 This calculator supports basic addition and subtraction functions.
-When a user inputs two numbers and selects either Add or Subtract, a POST request is sent to the backend, where the calculation is processed and the result is returned to the frontend for display.
+When a user inputs two numbers and selects either Add or Subtract, a POST request using urlencoding is sent to the backend, where the calculation is processed and the result is returned to the frontend for display.

 ## Features
 Addition and Subtraction operations